-The Restaurant Operator’s Guide to Fair Workweek in 2023
+The Restaurant Operator’s Guide to Fair Workweek

 Skip to:

-Businesses that violate these laws can face steep penalties.
+Businesses that violate Fair Workweek laws can face steep penalties.
 The New York City Department of Labor and Consumer Protection recently fined restaurants $5 million for violating various scheduling restrictions.
 And lawmakers aren’t stopping there – the New York City Council has proposed additional legislation that would “suspend, revoke, deny, or refuse to renew a food service establishment permit” if a company has had to pay $500,000 or more over a three-year period for violating the Fair Workweek Law.

 Which laws apply to my restaurant(s) and employees?

+A key part of restaurant management operations is staffing stores and scheduling employees, a complicated process that become even more challenging with new laws to understand and follow.
 If you operate multiple restaurant locations in different jurisdictions, it is essential to understand which laws apply and who is covered by these laws at each of your store locations.

 While regulation can differ from city-to-city and state-to-state, most Fair Workweek laws apply to part-time hourly workers in hospitality, retail, or food service industries, with businesses that have at least 50 employees.

-In states like Oregon, the labor ordinances apply state-wide, while other jurisdictions, including New York City, have their own specific laws, like forbidding fast-food workers from being fired unless there is provable just cause, such as a record of chronic lateness or proof that money was taken.
-You can read more about specific laws for the different jurisdictions here.
+In states like Oregon, the labor ordinances apply state-wide, while other jurisdictions, like New York City, have their own specific laws, like forbidding fast-food workers from being fired unless there is provable just cause, such as a record of chronic lateness or proof that money was taken.
+On the other hand, states like Georgia and Tennessee, have banned local lawmakers from passing any sort of ordinances around scheduling like Fair Workweek.

 Part 1.